gdm413229/swwmgz_m/ExtendedLore.md

   sorcerer who had taken over the land.
 A month later, following a recommendation from Ashley Knox, the second contact with the Anarukon happens, this time all going peacefully.
-Saya Miyamoto meets Kirin Xanai, their marriage brings forth an alliance between the humans and the Anarukon.
+Saya Miyamoto meets Kirin Xanai, just one week after they met, their marriage brings forth an alliance between the humans and the Anarukon.
 Two weeks after the wedding, a second exploration is initiated, with the Demolitionist deployed into a realm known as Cronos in order to defeat an associate of the old sorcerer from their previous mission.
 - 2173: Third major exploration, with the Demolitionist taking part on a rebel uprising in a world dominated by a cult known as the Order of the One God.
 - 2174: The prophecy of Mr. BIG SHOT comes true as the "Great Face In The Sky"